JJLongoria/jira-server-cli/README.md

 - Linux
 - Mac OS X

-Now Stil in BETA Version because is not fully tested.
+Now Stil in BETA Version because is not fully tested and continue in development.

 ---